antsif-a/platinum/readme.md

 a view over a contiguous area of memory
 - read only
 - structurally equivalent to `const_view<unsigned char>`
-use cases:
-- passed to syscalls which expect generic data and does not modify it

 ```cpp
 struct str;